aridjayarecipes/cutesrecipes.web.app/content/post/2204-recipe-of-quick-honey-brown-sugar-toasted-pumpkin-seeds.md

 1. Make ready  Drizzle of honey

-When you notice the sides of the seeds starting to turn from their offwhite color to a light brown, then you know you&#39;ve done good and can move.
+When you notice the sides of the seeds starting to turn from their offwhite color to a light brown, then you know you've done good and can move.
 Do not waste the seeds from pumpkins, they can be made into a healthy and delicious snack!
 Just roasted the pumpkin seeds today; after roasting the sugar pumpkins for our good basic recipe. i added chili pepper powder and honey.
 Seeds straight from the pumpkin are usually white and they look different to the dark green seeds you see in packets.

 <!--inarticleads2-->